OutSystems/docs-support/src/error/mabs/mabs-res-40004.md

 ---
-summary: Building your application took too long and timed out.
-Please try again.
+summary: Couldn't generate your app because the connection timed out.
+If the problem persists, check our documentation for more information.
 tags:
 guid: 6837f7d5-defe-42c9-b1e9-19253bf2fc7c
 locale: en-us